10 years in, WhatsApp still needs true multi-device support

 State of play

 Given that WhatsApp is tethered to a user’s mobile number and all messages are stored locally on devices, rather than on remote servers, syncing and accessing WhatsApp across devices poses something of a challenge.
-WhatsApp Web, of course, does allow users to message from their desktop computer, but this is essentially mirroring their mobile device — one can’t work without the other.
+WhatsApp Web allows users to message from their desktop computer, but by essentially mirroring their mobile device — one can’t work without the other.
 Moreover, WhatsApp Web lacks many of the features of the mobile app, such as voice and video calling.

 Achieving true multi-device support — without compromising security — would be a big game changer for WhatsApp.

-With at least 1.5 billion users (likely much more, given that Facebook stopped providing updates two years ago), WhatsApp is now thought to be Facebook’s biggest property.
+With at least 1.5 billion users (likely many more, given that Facebook stopped providing updates two years ago), WhatsApp is now thought to be Facebook’s biggest property.
 In fact, Sensor Tower data suggests that WhatsApp is often the most downloaded app globally in terms of first-time installs.
 But for those who regularly change devices, operate multiple devices, or are trying to wean themselves off the constant distractions smartphones are known for, the inability to seamlessly switch WhatsApp between devices is an issue.

 Throughout 2019, perennial WhatsApp pontificator WABetaInfo has scoured beta releases and their underlying code and concluded that WhatsApp will soon allow users to access their WhatsApp account on multiple devices at the same time.